Timnit Gebru

 - Will dataset and model documentation become enforceable governance infrastructure, or remain optional paperwork?

-- How should AI safety debates integrate labor, surveillance, environmental cost, and racialized harms without treating them as secondary to speculative future risks?
+- How should AI safety debates integrate labor, surveillance, environmental cost, and racialized harms without treating them as secondary to frontier-risk narratives?

 - Can public-interest AI research reshape what counts as progress, or will benchmarks and deployment speed keep defining the field?